cmu-phil/py-tetrad/README.md

 These last three commands should cause the examples to run various algorithms in (Java) Tetrad and print out result graphs in several different ways in Python--using the original Java graph class, using the PCALG-style general graph matrix, and using GeneralGraph in causal-learn.

-**This project is not yet stable--it will be expanded in ways listed above, though the examples.py file is correct.**
+**This project is not yet stable--it will be expanded in ways listed above, though the example files are correct.**